jjmontesl/codenamize/README.md

 As words are easier to identify and remember for humans, this module maps Python objects to easy to remember words.

-*Note*: Version 1.1.0 introduces changes the hashing algorithm which breaks compatibility with previous generated codenames.

 How to install
 ==============